libsdl-org/sdlwiki/SDL3/SDL_aligned_alloc.md

 ###### (This is the documentation for SDL3, which is under heavy development and the API is changing!
 [SDL2](https://wiki.libsdl.org/SDL2/) is the current stable version!)
 # SDL_aligned_alloc

-Allocate memory aligned to a specific value
+Allocate memory aligned to a specific value.

 ## Header File